starkfire/vcegen/README.md

 # print results
 strategy.get_results()

-# validate the output (this will remove parsed entries that are semantically invalid)
+# validate the output (this will remove parsed entries that are syntactically invalid)
 strategy.validate()
 ```